Sanjana651/stratascratch/README.md

 - `GROUP BY` + `MAX()` vs `DISTINCT ON` for picking one row per group
 - Positional `GROUP BY` / `ORDER BY` (referencing column position instead of name)
 - JOIN + GROUP BY + SUM() to aggregate values across a joined table
+- Using DISTINCT ON as a derived table (subquery in FROM) before joining
+- Scoping an aggregate subquery (MAX/MIN) to match the same filter condition as the outer query

 ---